-A shareholder group at RCM Technologies Inc. (NASD: RCMT) announced today it filed a countersuit in response to a lawsuit filed earlier this month by RCM.
-Meanwhile, RCM’s board reported today the early termination of a shareholder rights plan (poison pill) and other changes.
+A shareholder group at RCM Technologies Inc. (NASD: RCMT) announced Monday it filed a countersuit in response to a lawsuit filed earlier this month by RCM.
+Separately, RCM’s board reported Monday the early termination of a shareholder rights plan (poison pill) and other changes.

-The moves are part of a proxy battle at RCM leading up to the company’s annual meeting on Dec.
-5. The two sides are fighting over several issues including opposing slates of directors up for election at the meeting.
+The moves are part of a proxy battle at RCM, a Pensauken, N.J.-based provider of information technolgoy and other staffing.
+The two sides are fighting over several issues including opposing slates of directors up for election at the company's annual meeting Dec.
+5.

 In the announcement of its lawsuit, the shareholder group contends the company is advancing false and misleading statements.
 In its lawsuit, RCM had argued the shareholder group hadn’t provided complete and accurate information in filings it made with the U.S. Securities and Exchange Commission.